 And while photographing the unique qualities of the places we visit is an exciting challenge, it can also be daunting.
 How do you really capture the way a place smelled or sounded?
 How do you take photos that embody how you felt while you were there?

-Today I want to share some of my best travel photography tips to help you capture your next adventure.
+Today I want to share some of my best travel photography tips along with a Travel Photo Checklist to help you capture your next adventure.
 Whether it’s somewhere exotic or someplace closer to home, here are a eight travel photography tips to keep in mind next time you hit the road.

 1. Pack lightly.